Tron: Ares (soundtrack): Release

+Contributors to the Tron Ares: Divergence remix album included Chilly Gonzales, the Dare, Arca, and Mark Pritchard.

 Nine Inch Nails's soundtrack for Tron: Ares was released by The Null Corporation and Walt Disney Records, under exclusive license to Interscope Records on September 19, 2025, consisting of 24 tracks.
 Polydor Records released the album in the United Kingdom on the same date.
 It was released as Halo 36 in the band's album numbering system, and as Null 22 according to the duo's film score release system.
 The single "As Alive as You Need Me to Be" was released on July 17, 2025, after the title was teased on T-shirts sold at the band's Peel It Back Tour.
-It was produced with the band's collaborator Boys Noize.
+On August 6, the single made its live debut at the first show of the first North American leg of that tour, at the Oakland Arena in California.

 From September 15 for a limited time, the Nine Inch Nails score was played on the Tron Lightcycle Run ride at Walt Disney World, stylized with red colors in promotion for Ares.
 On October 6, Nine Inch Nails and Boys Noize performed a set at the film's TCL Chinese Theatre premiere.
+Tron Ares: Divergence, an album containing remixes and previously unreleased tracks, was released on February 27, 2026, featuring contributions by Mark Pritchard, Boys Noize, Lanark Artefax, Chilly Gonzales, Danny L Harle, Jack Dangers, Pixel Grip, Working Men's Club, the Dare, Schwefelgelb, and Arca.